 Few leave these countries without feeling awestruck and after witnessing Iceland’s towering waterfalls, thermal springs, glaciers and unbelievable landscapes; it's no wonder so many return.
 You don’t need to be a geologist to appreciate that this is a magical island bursting with energy and unbelievable natural panoramas.
 Similarly, Norway’s many epic coastal fjords and its largely uninhabitable backdrop is popular among hikers and outdoor enthusiasts, met by beauty around every hair pin bend.

 At Scott Dunn we'll create an itinerary that will and really give you a feel for Nordic culture in comfort.
-Our specialists will weave stylish accommodation with unforgettable experiences such as snowmobiling across the frozen landscape of Finnish Lapland, meeting local reindeer or hiking up an Icelandic glacier.
+Our specialists will weave stylish accommodation with unforgettable experiences such as snowmobiling across the frozen landscape of Finnish Lapland as the Northern Lights dance in the sky, meeting local reindeer or hiking up an Icelandic glacier.

 How do you get to Scandinavia?

 There are several flights into the main international airports of Sweden, Finland, Norway, Denmark and Iceland from all over the world.
 Travelling within countries is dependent on preference and time constraints, domestic flights are available between main areas of interest but often the best way to travel is by private air conditioned vehicle which is a fantastic way to see the variety of landscapes en-route.